subuser-security/subuser/README.md

 * Application startup time is significantly slowed

-* Running X11 through ssh is just weird
+* Running X11 programs through ssh on a local machine is just weird

 * Certain things involving sharing of data between applications, like the clipboard in `vim`, just won't work.

+* Sound.
+I've got no idea...

 * Inheriting the $PWD is a generally shitty idea.
 If I run `vim` in my home dir, it can see and edit all of my files.
 The only security advantage is if I run `vim` in some subdirectory.
  - I hope this will be fixed by something more sophisticated like giving access only to paths specified in the command line arguments.